SchachSebastian/POS_Overview/doc/general/spring_thymeleaf.md

 # Overview

 Spring is a framework for building web applications.
-Together with Thymeleaf, it provides a lot of functionality to build web applications.
+Together with Thymeleaf, it provides a lot of functionality to build dynamic webpages.

 ### Summary